graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

   const lifeAquatic = create('Film', {
     name: 'The Life Aquatic'
   });

   lifeAquatic.leadingActor = jeffGoldbum;
 });
 ```

 #### One-to-Many Connections

-To create a one-way one-to-many connection reference documents on the property via an Array, either on an existing or new document.
+To create a one-way one-to-many connection reference documents on the property via an Array, this works with new and existing documents.

 ```js
 await paper.mutate(({ create }) => {